Error mitigation for universal gates on encoded qubits

-The QPD method is a quantum error mitigation technique introduced in~\cite{Temme2017}.
-It allows for the simulation of an arbitrary channel $\mathcal{F}$ (e.g.~an ideal quantum gate) while only having access to quantum hardware that can execute the noisy quantum channels $\{\mathcal{E}_i\}$.
-The central ingredient of the method is a decomposition

-where the $a_i\in\mathbb{R}$ are quasi-probability coefficients.
+Once we learned the logical error rate $\bar \eps$ we can use various error mitigation techniques, such as the QPD method~\cite{Temme2017,Endo2018,PSW21}, to transform the noisy $T$-gate $\cT_{\bar \eps}$ into a good approximation of the perfect $T$-gate $\cT$.
+The QPD method allows for the simulation of an arbitrary channel $\mathcal{F}$ while only having access to quantum hardware that can execute the noisy quantum channels $\{\mathcal{E}_i\}$.
+The central ingredient of the method is a decomposition $\mathcal{F} = \sum_i a_i \mathcal{E}_i$, where the $a_i\in\mathbb{R}$ are quasi-probability coefficients.
 During execution of the circuit, the gate is probabilistically replaced with one of the channels $\mathcal{E}_i$ with probability $\abs{a_i} / \gamma$ where $\gamma:=\sum_i \abs{a_i}$.
 By correctly weighting the measurement outcome at the end of the circuit, one can obtain an unbiased estimate of the true expectation value of the outcome of the ideal quantum circuit by performing Monte Carlo sampling.
-The number of samples required to reach a certain accuracy $\delta>0$ scales as $\mathcal{O}(\gamma^2/\delta^2)$.
-We therefore call $\gamma$ the \emph{sampling overhead} of the QPD method.
-More information about the QPD method can be found in~\cite{Temme2017,Endo2018,PSW21}.
+The number of samples required to reach a certain accuracy $\delta>0$ scales as $\cO(\gamma^2/\delta^2)$.
+We therefore call $\gamma$ the \emph{sampling overhead}.

 We can express the perfect $T$-gate $\cT$ in terms of the noisy $T$-gate $\cT_{\bar \eps}$ by using the identity